Alivardi Khan: Cultural and musical development

 Alivardi Khan was a patron of various musical instruments such as the Veena and Khol drums.
 He also patronized many manuscripts of the Shahnameh.

 Death and succession

-Alivardi Khan died of dropsy at 5 am on 9 April 1756, aged at least 80.
+Alivardi Khan died at 5 am on 9 April 1756, aged at least 80.
+He was buried in Khushbagh next to his mother's grave.
 He was succeeded by his daughter's son, Siraj-ud-Daula, who was aged 23 at the time.
-He was buried in Khushbagh next to his mother's grave.

 Family

 Unlike many of his contemporaries, Alivardi had only one wife, Sharfunnesa.
 They had three daughters, of whom at least two married sons of his elder brother Haji Ahmad.
 Alivardi outlived his sons-in-law and, having had no sons of his own, he was succeeded by his maternal grandson Siraj ud-Daulah.
 Alivardi's issue are as follows: